souparno/scaling-octo/README.md

 social-mini
 ===========

-a mini social networking site around panoramio.
+a mini social networking site around panoramio http://www.panoramio.com/ .
 A user can register and login through facebook and find photos anywhere in the world and comment on a photo

 features
 ========